 How long with the implant process take?

 The reason why dental implants are so successful is that they integrate with the living bone.
 The length of the process will vary from one patient to another, but you can expect the overall healing process to take 3 to 6 months.
 In some cases, the dental implant procedure can be completed in a single office visit.
-That means placing the implant and securing the permanent restoration in the same day.
-For others, we may will place a temporary crown on the implant.
+That means placing the implant and securing the permanent restoration on the same day.
+For others, we may place a temporary crown on the implant.
 After the implant has healed, the permanent restoration will be secured to the implant.

-An implant supported denture is used when a person does not have any teeth in the jaw, but has enough bone to support an implant.
+An implant-supported denture is used when a person does not have any teeth in the jaw but has enough bone to support an implant.
 While regular dentures rest on the gums and are secured by an adhesive, implant supported dentures are surgically attached to the jawbone.
 Implant supported dentures are commonly known as "Teeth in a Day" and "All on Four" because as little as four implants can be used to install a full set of replacement teeth and the procedure is generally complete in a single visit.

 Implants vs. Dentures

 Making the choice between dental implants and dentures can be difficult for some patients.
 One of the biggest concerns is the cost.
-While dentures typically cost less than dental implants, there are a number of long term benefits to implants.
+While dentures typically cost less than dental implants, there are a number of long-term benefits to implants.

 Perhaps the biggest advantage to implants vs. dentures is the fact that they provide superior function.
 Dentures only allow you to put a fraction of the force on them that you might normally use to eat.
 As a result, most denture wearers are restricted to a diet of highly processed, soft foods.
 Those with dental implants are afforded the ability to chew normally and enjoy foods without restrictions.